ams-tech/foss-chat/README.md

 * Install [Node](https://nodejs.org/en/download/package-manager/) on your system
 * Install the serverless framework by executing `npm install -g serverless` from the command line
-* Log in to the Serverless Dashboard by executing ``
+* Log in to the Serverless Dashboard by executing `serverless login`

 #### Deploy the Cloud Platform